Information and Frequently Asked Questions

 Do you provide a sliding scale?

-I currently keep an extensive list of sliding scale spots for BIPOC community members.
+I currently keep an extensive list of sliding scale spots for BIPOC community members and those in need.
 Sliding scale fees must be agreed upon prior to the commencement of services.
 Please speak to me before your first session.

 Is your office accessible?